OpenSourcePolitics/opensourcepolitics_web-site/_blog-en/democracy_an_ongoing_process.markdown

 date: 2017-04-04 17:35
 filename: democracy_an_ongoing_process
 article-description: France’s presidential campaign is about to end.
-It has been exhausting for some, because of how unpredictable it got...
+It has been exhausting for some, because of how unpredictable it got ...
 ---
 <div class = "blogcontent">